my kinder won,t charge keep saying battery is low be plug in all day

 The charge plug port on the kindle wears out over time and the plug needs a special angle to work.
 If you get the message "battery too low to power on kindle", and you are unable to get the orange light to stay on while plugged-in, then here is what you do.
 While plugged-in with screen facing up, tilt the plug up about 30-40 degrees and the orange light should stay on.
 Now, to keep this charging while your away, just lay the plug end where the cord meets the plug end on top of a book.
 This will keep the angle you need to continue charging.

-Thank you John Painter for not charging.
+Thank you John Painter for this.
 This nails it.
 My nephew and nieces begged me to fix their non-charging Kindle Fire.
 Knew it wasn't the charger since Amazon sent them a new one.
 At first, suspected it could possibly be a bad battery but something in my gut told me it was the micro USB adaptor and found this guide.
 Boom.
 Once I figured this out, I text messaged my oldest niece and asked if any of them dropped the Kindle and she said her youngest brother got scared once and threw the Kindle on the ground.
 The mystery was solved and now we can fix it.

 The hardest part (for me) was sadly getting the case open.
 I had to use a metal tool briefly because I quickly broke both my smaller plastic tools in quick succession.
 I felt like a loser and wished that I had taken a DeVry class based on the million commercials I saw in the 80s and 90s.
 My first reaction was, "What kind of crappy tools are these that break?!" but then I realized that if they hadn't broken, I would be holding a cracked Kindle (to quote/paraphrase Norm McDonald, "Merry Christmas kids, hope you like crap").
 At the end of the day, it wasn't the end of the world but I did break two clips.
 Hopefully, it won't be a problem when I reassemble.